-On the other hand, an increase in the treatment intensity leads to an increase in the pre-treated biomass temperature.
-Consequently, to determine if the decrease observed in the GI that occurred as a result of increased treatment intensity might be due to molecular degradation at the higher temperatures associated to this pre-treatment rather than due to the greater cell disruption (and the resulting higher concentration of certain compounds), the microalgal biomass samples were kept at temperatures ranging from 20-90 °C for 30 min, after which the biostimulant activity of the supernatants was determined by bioassays to calculate the GI under these conditions.
+In the case of the HPH, an increase in the treatment intensity led to an increase in the pretreated biomass temperature (from 18 °C in the initial biomass to 40 °C after treatment at 800 bar and 5 passes).
+Consequently, to determine if the decrease in biostimulant activity resulting from the treatment intensity might be due to the molecular degradation caused by the higher temperatures associated with this pretreatment, rather than due to greater cell disruption (and the resulting higher concentration of certain compounds), the microalgal biomass samples were kept at temperatures ranging from 20 to 90 $^{\circ}$ C for 30 min, after which time the biostimulant activity of the supernatants was determined by bioassays to calculate the GI under these conditions.